ngbgithub/The-One-True-Makefile/README.md

 makes the build machinery more readable, easier to understand and easier to maintain.
 If you feel overwhelmed reading the Makefile.in, I highly recommend reading the Recursive Make Considered Harmful paper by Miller.
+It's easy to find via Google.

 Usage
 =====

-This template setup should build a minimal example project right out of the box, using the standard autotools commands.
-For example, if your project uses some libraries that happen to be installed in your `$HOME/.local` directory, you would run:
+This template setup should build a minimal example project right out of the box, using the standard Autotools commands.
+That is, to build the minimal example, run:

     autoconf
+    ./configure
+    make

+The included minimal example doesn't require any extra libraries, but as an example, if your project were to require some libraries that happen to be installed in your `$HOME/.local` directory, you would
+run:

+    autoconf
     LDFLAGS=-L$HOME/.local/lib CPPFLAGS=-I$HOME/.local/include ./configure
     make

-After the the build process completes, the targets should be sitting in `Linux-stage`.
-(I'm assuming you're running Linux, but if not, the slightly different name of the actual staging location should be obvious.)
+After the the build process completes, the final build targets should be sitting in `Linux-stage`.
+(I'm assuming you're running Linux, but if not, the slightly different name of the actual staging directory should be obvious.)
 You can verify everything is working by running:

     ./Linux-stage/bin/hello